Pamela A. Jimenez, Ed.D., Program Director

 The Camino Program at Manhattan College is a two-year associate degree program in general studies designed to provide academic support and resources to native Spanish-speaking students.
 Students in this program reinforce their English skills while acquiring a degree.
 Students benefit from tutoring, study groups, and academic counseling to help them succeed at Manhattan College.

 Camino students follow a 15-week semester.
 See the undergraduate calendar.

-Upon successfully graduating with an associate degree, student have the opportunity to transfer into a bachelor's degree program at Manhattan College.
+Upon successfully graduating with an associate degree, students have the opportunity to transfer into a bachelor's degree program at Manhattan College.